shahidcc/myAlbums/README.md

 1. From app folder, run:  npm install
    It will download and install all dependencies including 3rd-party libraries and tools.
 2. Run:  react-native run-android

+### Installation
+1. Server URL for contents may change anytime.
+You may need to host your content on some server and use that URL in AlbumList file.